-Timely Warning Notices are usually distributed for the following Uniform Crime Reporting Program/National Incident Based Reporting System classifications: arson, homicide and robbery.
+Timely Warning Notices are usually distributed for the following Uniform Crime Reporting Program/National Incident Based Reporting System murder/non-negligent classifications: major incidents of arson, manslaughter and robbery involving force or violence.
 Incidents of aggravated assault and sex offenses are considered on a case by case basis, depending on the facts of the case and the information known by the Department of Public Safety.
 The Director of Public Safety or his designee reviews all reports to determine if there is an on-going threat to the community and if distribution of a Timely Warning Notice is warranted.
 Timely Warning Notices may be issued for other crime classifications as deemed necessary.

-Timely Warning Notices are generally written by the Director of Public Safety or his designee, and are approved by the Dean of Administration and the Director of Facilities.
-Distribution of the notices may be done via a blast e-mail, public address system, the MIRS 3 text messaging system, and the in house television network.
+Timely Warning Notices are generally written and distributed by the Director of Public Safety or his designee, and are approved by the Dean of Administration.
+Distribution of the notices may be done via a blast e-mail, public address system, the Everbridge text messaging system, and the in house television network.
 Updates to the community may be distributed via the systems mentioned and may also be posted by DPS on the campus bulletin boards.
 Updates my also appear on the college's web page.
+Timely Warning Notices will be distributed as soon as pertinent information is available, in a manner that withholds names of victims as confidential and with the goal of aiding in the prevention of similar occurrences.